bryank91/keyword-monitor/readme.md

 - differencePage: any page differences (javascript elements change often)
 - multiReader: combination of readers from the top to one
 - proxyReader: uses TOR and selective elements and ids
 - mainFeed: monitors feed and print out the latest items

-### Experimental
-- sample.py
-- main.py

 ## Future Upgrades
 - Utilise forever functions and proper failover mechanisms
 - Setting up databases for mutliple monitors to query
 - Add logging

-## Completed Updates
+- Use argparse for arguments
-- DONE: Improve wildcard searches.
-Now in main.py
+- Improve README documentation

 ## Tech Debt
 - Clean up inferior functions
-- Use classes instead of subroutines or scripts
-- Deprecate inferior functions (eg. Catch monitor)
 - It should be running forever functions or as a service instead
+- Add more descriptive subroutine names
-- Move it to it's appropriate folders
+- Move multireader to main.py